pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 We will be using `SqLite` for this purpose with `WebSql` fallback when in developing.

-**Note:** The hidden reason to use the `WebSql` fallback is to be able to deploy the app both as a mobile app and as a web app, some times the app isn't supported by the device so with this fallback, as good as the device have `Chrome` installed, they would be able to open the web version and use the app like that, also note i say `Chrome` because `Firefox` doesn't support `WebSql`, and other browsers lack `internationalization api` support, thus you'll need to use polyfills to bridge the gap between browsers.
+**Note:** The hidden reason to use the `WebSql` fallback is to be able to deploy the app both as a mobile app and as a web app.
+Sometimes the app isn't supported by the device so with this fallback, as good as the device have `Chrome` installed, they would be able to open the web version and use the app like that, also note i say `Chrome` because `Firefox` doesn't support `WebSql`, and other browsers lack `internationalization api` support, thus you'll need to use polyfills to bridge the gap between browsers.

 ### Creating the database provider